NestJS Crash Course for Forma3D Connect¶

 const request = context.switchToHttp().getRequest<Request>();

-if (!providedKey) {
+if (!user) {

-throw new UnauthorizedException('API key required');
+throw new UnauthorizedException('Authentication required');

 }